Browser does not support script.

 PhD, University of Leeds

-I am a Lecturer in Psychology with expertise in Cognitive Psychology and Neuropsychology.
+I am an Associate Professor in Psychology with expertise in Cognitive Psychology and Neuropsychology.
 I completed my BSc in Psychology at the University of Liverpool in 2003.
 After some time teaching in China, I completed a Masters in Memory and its Disorders from the University of Leeds whilst working as a Rehabilitation Support Worker for the Brain Injury Rehabilitation Trust.
 After a one year period working as an Assistant Psychologist for the Brain Injury Rehabilitation Trust in Sussex, I returned to Leeds to complete a PhD in ‘Cognitive and mnemonic characteristics of Episodic Future Thinking’.
 I also spent a year as a Postdoctoral Research Fellow working at the Centre on Autobiographical Memory in Aarhus, Denmark.
 I joined York St John University as a Lecturer in September 2015.

 Teaching